OyewaleEmmanuel/Emmanuel-Septa-Project1/README.md

 # A Portfolio Website

 This Project is divided into 7 parts.
-The Index file, CSS File and the Images Folder.
+The Index file, CSS File,About,Projects,Skills and Contact Section Files, and the Images Folder.

 # The index file has 5 parts which are: